This post is brought to you by FlightHub.

 Finishing our circuit of Montreal’s best dumpling restaurants, FlightHub can’t help but recommend HarBin Dumplings.
 Straddling the trendy area of the arrondissement Le Plateau and the Mile End, don’t let the location fool you into thinking this isn’t an authentic dumpling experience.
 With mouthwatering dumplings to behold, enjoy an array of options that’ll have you content and satisfied before you realize it.
 What makes this restaurant stand out is it’s affordability in the area, setting it apart from other establishments and bringing people in droves to the restaurant.
 With a warm and inviting décor, you’ll definitely enjoy yourself and more at HarBin.

 Montreal is a city with a lot of diverse cultures and cuisines.
 Dumplings is one of our favorites, but there are so many more foods to explore in Montreal.
+Check out this guide to Montreal’s culinary scene (it’s written in German so just click the Google Translate button in your browser bar).
 Have you had the opportunity to try some of the delicious food in Montreal?
 What’s your favorite?

 Where to Stay in Montreal Canada